Gueye scores second Ligue 1 goal of the season as PSG maintain winning start

 Editors' Picks

-A few weeks ago, the formed Everton and Aston Villa star opened his league goal account for the season in their 4-2 victory over Brest.
+A few weeks ago, the former Everton and Aston Villa star opened his league goal account for the season in their 4-2 victory over Brest.

 He has now matched his personal Ligue 1 tally of two goals in 28 matches for last season, after playing just three matches.